bibifant/NortEval_2/README.md

     This calculates the average value whether a conjugated verb is included.

 def save_conjugated_verb_results(output_file_path, data):
-    This writes the data to the "conjugated_verb_results.json" file
+    This writes the data to the "conjugated_verb_results.json" file and saves it there.

 def update_results_file(output_folder, avg_true_percentage):
     This updates the "avg_results" file in the "results" folder with new results by reading existing data, adding new data and writing the updated data back to the file.

 def contains_conjugated_verb(output_folder):
-    Returns TRUE, if sentence contains a conjugated verb, else FALSE and returns all conjugated verbs found and saves the results in the "conjugated_verb_results.json" file.
+    This processes the dataset and responses of the api and Returns TRUE, if sentence contains a conjugated verb, else FALSE and returns all conjugated verbs found and saves the results in the "conjugated_verb_results.json" file.

-## de_en Language Percentage Check
+## de_en: Language Percentage Check

-run_de_en_test(text)
+#### This module identifies the main language of the generated answers,using Spacy for linguistic analysis and the langdetect library.

 import spacy
+import json
+import os
 from langdetect import detect

-global variable
+from script.azure_openai_connection import get_answer

 nlp = spacy.load("de_core_news_sm")
+    This loads the german language model from spacy

+def load_data(json_file_path):
+    This reads the json data from "npl_dataset.json" file and returns the loaded data

-def language_percentage(text):
+def calculate_language_percentages(doc):
-    This calculates the percentage of a certain language in a sentence (German, English).
+    This calculates the percentage of words in english and german and rounds the result to two decimal places.

+def calculate_average_percentage(dataset_points, key):
+    This function calculates the average percentage of english and german words for all datapoints across the dataset.

+def update_results_file(output_folder, avg_english_percentage, avg_german_percentage):
+    This updates the "avg_results" file in the "results" folder with new results by reading existing data, adding new data and writing the updated data back to the file.

+def save_results(output_file_path, data):
+    This writes the data to the "language_percentage_results.json" file and saves it there.

-def run_de_en_test(text):
+def run_language_percentage(output_folder):
-    This executes language_percentage(text).
+    This processes the dataset and responses of the api and calculates the percentage of english and german words in the generated answers.
+    It then saves individual results to the "language_percentage_results.json" file, and updates the "avg_results.json" file with the calculated average percentage.